Hemorrhagic Stroke: An Overview

 A thorough medical history and clinical examination can raise the suspicion of an intracranial bleed.
 For confirmation a CT brain is sufficient for diagnosis and treatment.
 Other studies may include MRI brain or lumbar puncture (spinal tap) where CT brain in inconclusive.

-Immediate medical attention by a Neurosurgeon is the pre-requisite for effective treatment of haemorrhagic stroke to prevent life-threatening complication and widespread brain damage.
+Immediate medical attention by a Neurosurgeon is the pre-requisite for effective treatment of hemorrhagic stroke to prevent life-threatening complication and widespread brain damage.

 Treatment mainly depends on the cause.
 In aneurysmal bleed urgent clipping or coiling should be done.
 If there is too much blood with oedema, mass effect and midline shift, then evacuation of the haematoma along with decompressive craniectomy is done.